Nicole Malliotakis: 2020

 In 2020, Malliotakis ran as the Republican nominee for New York's 11th congressional district against incumbent Democrat Max Rose.
-Her state assembly district included much of the eastern portion of the congressional district.

 The race was considered the only potentially competitive House race in New York City.
-The 11th has long been the most conservative district of the 12 that divide New York City; it is the only one with a Cook Partisan Voting Index less than D+20, and since the 1990s it has been the only New York City-based district where Republicans usually do well.
+The 11th is by far the most conservative district of the 12 that divide New York City, and one of the most conservative urban districts in the country.
 The GOP had held the seat for all but one term since 1980 before Rose won the seat in an upset in the 2018 midterm elections.
-The two engaged in a contentious race, with many attack ads on both sides.

-Malliotakis endorsed incumbent Republican President Donald Trump in the 2020 presidential election; in turn, Trump announced, "Nicole has my Complete & Total Endorsement!"
+Malliotakis endorsed incumbent Republican president Donald Trump in the 2020 presidential election; in turn, Trump announced, "Nicole has my Complete & Total Endorsement!"
 She embraced Trump's backing, saying, "I am honored by President Trump's endorsement and his words of support...I plan to defeat Max Rose and return New York's 11th Congressional District to commonsense leadership."
-Trump's involvement to assist Malliotakis in the race intensified over the summer, when he disparaged Rose as "terrible", a "phony", a "fraud", "weak", and a "puppet" of House Speaker Nancy Pelosi: "He shouldn't represent the people of Staten Island, who I love.
-That's really Trump country...I love Staten Island.
-[Rose] shouldn't represent the people of Staten Island; he's too weak."
-Malliotakis's campaign echoed Trump's sentiments: "President Trump is right; Max Rose is a fraud and a puppet of Nancy Pelosi."

 Malliotakis declared victory upon taking a commanding lead in election day returns on November 3.
 Rose did not immediately concede, citing absentee votes yet to be counted.
 As it became apparent that Malliotakis's lead was too large to overcome, Rose conceded on November 12.
-Malliotakis took 53% of the vote to Rose's 46.8%.
+Malliotakis took 53% of the vote to Rose's 47%.

 2022

-In 2022, Malliotakis ran for re-election to a second term against former Democratic congressman Max Rose in a rematch of her previous race.

-Malliotakis declared victory on election night, and Rose conceded defeat shortly afterwards; Malliotakis took 60.9% of the vote to Rose's 39.1%.
+In 2022, Malliotakis ran for a second term against former Democratic congressman Max Rose in a rematch of her previous race.
+She declared victory on election night, and Rose conceded defeat shortly afterward; Malliotakis took 62% of the vote to Rose's 38%.

+2024

+In 2024, Nicole Malliotakis was re-elected for a third term in the United States House of Representatives, defeating Democratic challenger Andrea Morse.
+Nicole Malliotakis garnered 64% of the vote, compared to Morse's 36%, securing a decisive victory in New York's 11th congressional district.